 Computer Competency Requirement

 All degree-seeking students must achieve a level of computer competency prior to graduating.
-Students can demonstrate the required level of computer competency by (a) taking and passing the course INFS 1010 or (b) passing the Computer Competency Exam (CCE).
+Students can demonstrate the required level of computer competency by (a) taking and passing the course INFS 1010 or (b) taking the Computer Competency Exam (CCE).
 Additional information is available on the Computer Competency page.

 All students seeking a degree from Vol State will be required to take the ETS Proficiency Profile (formerly MAPP) through the Vol State Testing Center prior to being granted their degree.
 Information regarding scheduling the exam will be sent to the student once his/her Graduation Plan has been processed.
 Certificate students are exempt from the ETS Proficiency Profile.
 This exam is not pass/fail but is used to determine general academic knowledge that would have been taught in general education courses.
 Students are encouraged to do their best because their performance will affect funding and future students of the college.